citizenyves/NLP-Tokenizer-TFIDFvectorizer/README.md

-# 원티드 프리온보딩 코스
-Tokenizer and TF/IDF with python from scratch
+# Tokenizer & TF-IDF vectorizer
+### A Practice for building a Tokenizer and a TF-IDF vectorizer

+Language - Python
+Code Editor - Google Colab